mondele/btt-writer-docs/docs/desktop.rst

 * **Offline Account** – user has full use of the program except for uploading to Door43.
 You may want to start with an offline account and then switch to a Door43 account later when you want to upload your work (the work is attached to the device, not to the account).

-* **Door43 Account** – user has full use of the program and can upload to Door43 (requires Internet connection.)
+* **Server Account** – user has full use of the program and can upload to the server (requires Internet connection.)

 Using an offline account
 ^^^^^^^^^^^^^^^^^^^^^^^^

-If you do not want to create a new Door43 account at this time or are not able to connect to the Internet, you can create an offline account:
+If you do not want to create a new server account at this time or are not able to connect to the Internet, you can create an offline account:

 1. On the opening screen, click **Create offline Account**.
 The login screen opens.